HELOC Payment Calculator

 What is CLTV and how does it affect my HELOC limit?

-Why does my payment jump after the draw period?
+Why does a HELOC payment increase after the draw period?

 Is HELOC interest tax-deductible?

-Under current US tax law (post-2017 Tax Cuts and Jobs Act), HELOC interest is only tax-deductible if the funds are used to buy, build, or substantially improve the home securing the loan.
-Interest on HELOCs used for personal expenses (vacations, car purchases, etc.) is not deductible.
-Consult a tax advisor for your specific situation.
+HELOC interest may be tax-deductible if the borrowed funds are used to buy, build, or substantially improve the home that secures the line of credit.
+Interest used for personal spending is generally not deductible.
+Tax treatment depends on your situation, so it is best to confirm with a tax professional.

 How is a HELOC different from a home equity loan?